LondonStageDB/website/README.md

 # London Stage Database Website

-This repository includes all the files needed to replicate the London Stage Database website on your server.
+This repository includes all the files needed to replicate the [**London Stage Database website**]( https://londonstagedatabase.uoregon.edu) on your own server.

-You can choose either **MySQL** or **Sphinx + MySQL** as the site search engine.

-The live website can be viewed here: https://londonstagedatabase.uoregon.edu

-*Instructions are for a Linux server*

-## Installation
+## Installation Requirements

-You will need a web server with MySQL and PHP installed.

-For faster search performance, you can install the Sphinx engine.
+To deploy a copy of the London Stage Database website, you will need a Linux web server with MySQL, PHP, and the Sphinx engine.

 ### Clone the Project Repo